 Bike, walk or run along the paved Kootenai Brown trail and enjoy the scenic vistas and unique plants and animals that call this place home.
 You might even take the short path down to the shoreline of Lower Waterton Lake, past the historical resting place of John George “Kootenai” Brown, the first settler in the area and the first park official.

-Take a jaunt along the Red Rock Parkway, either by foot or bike, and try to spot the early-spring blooms of prairie crocus and glacier lilies.
+Take a cruise on Red Rock Parkway this spring.
+Try to spot the early-spring blooms of prairie crocus and glacier lilies.
 Be sure to bring a camera!

 Connect with us by participating in a spring volunteer event.
-Help control invasive plant species, count wildflowers or birds, or exercise your green thumb in the native plant garden.
+Help control invasive plant species, keep the shorelines free of litter, or be a salamander habitat hero!

 As you enter the park, stop by Pass Creek picnic site for a sheltered lunch stop.
 Fire pit and tranquil creek view included.

 Say hello to the knowledgeable staff at the new visitor centre to help you plan the perfect visit.
 Stay awhile and explore exhibits both in and outside of the centre.
 The interpretive team will also be on site with activities for all ages.

 The flowers are opening and so are the shops and restaurants in the Waterton townsite.
 Grab a bite, indulge your sweet tooth, update your wardrobe or explore your artistic side.
 Take a wander through town and see what catches your eye … or your stomach!